Wanderlust in Charleston

 Hiking and Biking: The West Ashley greenway is a scenic, eight-mile track that is mostly paved and easy to ride.
 Located a short distance away from most of the hotels in the area, it cuts through the back of a few neighborhoods before opening onto an exposed gravel path with gorgeous, long-range views of the marsh, making it feel like it’s in the middle of the country.
 Most of what is available to read about it states that mountain bikes are a must, but a cruiser with big tires would be okay, and certainly more comfortable.
 Reading about the trek from the north end of Folly to view the Morris Island lighthouse is also a little misleading, as an approximately 40-minute hike to check out a Civil War-era lighthouse that is only accessible by boat does not sound all that appealing on an initial review.
 Experiencing it firsthand is a different story altogether; proof that it is sometimes a good idea to begin a journey with low expectations.

 The Charleston area has a lot to offer for a quick vacation, and the wintertime could be the perfect season for an introduction to the city.
 Seasonal temperatures are often comfortable, especially when biking alongside a saltwater marsh in the sun, walking a cobblestone street protected from the wind by historic mansions, or dining on a rooftop under a gas heater and watching the sunset.
 Also, the likelihood of bugs and fellow tourists being prevalent is not as significant as it is in the warmer months.
-Whether looking to explore the sites that have made the city famous or searching for a breakup from the everyday routine, a weekend jaunt to Charleston is a great way to spend some downtime.
+Whether looking to explore the sites that have made the city famous or searching for a breakup from the everyday routine, a trip to Charleston is a great way to spend some downtime.